AdisonKleinsasser/GitBook/reorganized files/Basics/CommandLineBasics.md

 [Joseph.Madison@login-0-0 exp1]$ nano file1
 ```

-Once you press enter you will be moved into the text editor.
+Once you press enter, you will be moved into the text editor.
 A cursor at the top of the page is where your text will be entered as you type.
 This is a powerful tool with many applications but here I will type 'Hello World!'

 ```
 GNU nano 1.3.12             File: file1                       Modified